11 Ways to Respond Effectively to Manipulative Apology Patterns

 6. Refrain from Playing Blame Games

 Avoid getting pulled into a blame game.
 False apologies attempt to twist the facts to their advantage.
-Rather than getting caught in blame, concentrate on the particular action or situation.
+Rather than being caught in Blame, concentrate on the particular action or situation.
 “Let’s concentrate on the actions that caused this issue,” you may say.

 7. Encourage Accountability